A unified approach to the Behrens-Fisher problem: Ramanujan's master theorem for tail analysis

-Ramanujan's theorem leads to (i) Uniform large-deviation approximations, by combining \eqref{eq:rmt_main} with an exponential tilt (Cram\'{e}r transform described by \cite[Chapter 2]{Dembo1998}) to construct uniform--in--$t$ approximations akin to Daniels' formula (see \cite{Daniels1954}) for the signed--root $\chi^{2}$; (ii) Moment recovery: the Mellin transform at positive integers $s = 1,3,5,\ldots$ gives absolute moments $\mathbb{E}\lvert T \rvert^{s-1}$.
+RMT leads to (i) uniform large-deviation approximations, by combining \eqref{eq:rmt_main} with an exponential tilt (Cram\'{e}r transform described by \cite[Chapter 2]{Dembo1998}) to construct uniform--in--$t$ approximations akin to Daniels' formula (see \cite{Daniels1954}) for the signed--root $\chi^{2}$; (ii) moment recovery: the Mellin transform at positive integers $s = 1,3,5,\ldots$ gives absolute moments $\mathbb{E}\lvert T \rvert^{s-1}$.
 Ramanujan's coefficients analytically continue those moments via the functional equation of $\Gamma$, bypassing direct integration; (iii) Edgeworth correction for the cdf, by integrating \eqref{eq:rmt_main} term-wise yields a descending series in $\lvert t \rvert^{-2m}$ for $1 - F_{T}(t)$.
-Two terms often slash the upper--tail $p-$value error below $10^{-4}$; (iv) Automatic symbolic framework: since $A_{m}$ is an algebraic function of $\nu_{1}, \nu_{2}$ and $g/h$, computer algebra can emit tail expansions on-demand for arbitrary parameter triples.
-Ramanujan's master theorem serves as an analytical lens, revealing\textemdash through the MB integral\textemdash the precise asymptotic coefficients that dictate the decay rate and smoothness of the Behrens--Fisher density at infinity.
+Two terms often slash the upper--tail $p-$value error below $10^{-4}$; (iv) automatic symbolic framework: since $A_{m}$ is an algebraic function of $\nu_{1}, \nu_{2}$ and $g/h$, computer algebra can emit tail expansions on-demand for arbitrary parameter triples.
+RMT reveals\textemdash through the MB integral\textemdash the precise asymptotic coefficients that dictate the decay rate and smoothness of the Behrens--Fisher density at infinity.
 These coefficients, which are otherwise obscured within layers of hypergeometric complexity, become immediately accessible via this transform-based approach.
 Once obtained, they enable the analyst to craft sharp $p-$value approximations, test practical significance where Monte Carlo is slow, and systematically evaluate any heuristic variance-unequal-$t-$procedure by benchmarking it against the exact analytic benchmark provided by the hypergeometric representation.

+In the next section, we provide detailed discussions including specifications for cdf tables, LR saddlepoint approximations, and comparative analyses of our results with those of \cite{Welch1947} and \cite{Nel1990}.